arjun-sai-krishnan/tamil-morpho-embeddings/README.md

 Code for assembling the tetrads from these pairs and optionally filtering out out-of-vocabulary words can be found in ```Analogy Dataset Setup.ipynb```.

-Below is the list of numbered analogy pair categories with a description, name, and example.
+Below is the list of numbered relations with a description, name, and example.

-SEMANTIC
-  ----
+### 2.1 Semantic
 No.| Category | Example
 ---| -------- | ------
 0 |male-female |